 Bejeweled has the tendency to combine Ear Worm and this effect with the puzzles of switching jewels and the reward sound of a chime when you succeed.
 It's really obvious when you're in a place like an Anime Convention and you have this paranoid feeling of hearing the chime coming from the gaming rooms.

 It can also lead to a person mentally "swapping" people based on shirt color in an attempt to eliminate them, particularly if they are sitting in any sort of grid.
-Not that this has ever happened to this troper while teaching a class...
+Can happen to teachers or anyone giving presentations.

 Crush is a game where you can flip the perspective between a 3D world or a 2D world that is relative to the direction the camera was facing when you "crushed" the environment.
 Once you get into the groove, reviewers have said they found themselves wanting to look at the world around them with the same sort of perspective, imagining what it would be like if they were to "crush" the objects they encountered onto a single plane and see what would happen.